xi/apca-introduction/analysis.md

 Next the [Weber contrast] of those two luminances is calculated.
 Weber contrast has been called the ["gold standard" for text contrast].
 It is usually defined as `(yfg - ybg) / ybg` which is the same as `yfg / ybg - 1`.
-In this case, 0.05 is added to both values to account for ambient light.
+In this case, 0.05 is added to both values to account for screen flare (reflected ambient light).
 The shift by 1 is removed because it has no impact on the results (as long as the thresholds are adapted accordingly).

 Finally, the polarity is removed so that the formula has the same results when the two colors are switched.